 The I/O Controller ICH9R provides the data buffering and interface arbitration required for the system to operate efficiently.
 It also provides the bandwidth needed for the system to maintain its peak performance.
 The Direct Media Interface (DMI) provides the connection between the MCH and the ICH9R.
-The ICH9R supports up to two PCI-Express x8 or x16 slots, six Serial ATA ports and six USB 2.0 ports.
+The ICH9R supports up to three PCI-Express x1 connections, one PCI connection, four Serial ATA ports and five USB 2.0 ports.
 In addition, the ICH9R offers the Intel Matrix Storage Technology which provides various RAID options for data protection and rapid data access.
-It also supports the next generation of client management through the use of PROActive technology in conjunction with Intel's next generation Gigabit Ethernet controllers.
+It also supports next generation of client management through the use of PROActive technology in conjunction with Intel's next generation Gigabit Ethernet controllers.